Word Count Goals: The Ugly Truth

 And I gleefully partook.

 Okay, so a lot of these writers also put an emphasis on grammar, which is good, but reading their posts was a goddamn chore.
 You think Tolkien was bad?
 Dude’s got nothin’ on Gaia’s elite.
 And everything, I mean everything, just dripped “subtle” sensuality.
 Sometimes it was very well done and hot as fuck.
 Most of the time, not so much.

 When you think about it, it makes sense.
 The general age group for people I wrote with ranged anywhere from 18-25.
 Hormone central.

 So, word count was a huge indicator of quality in a writer.
-One of the roleplays I joined demanded quality and quantity and I admit, I had a few threads with that same demand.
 But honestly, all those paragraphs?
 I could gut all the useless shit and probably be left with something like 300 words.
 If you’re writing 1300 words and 1000 of them are utterly useless, there’s a problem.

 This is why I know I can do NaNoWriMo without any issues.
 I’ve been programmed for years to write five paragraphs to describe The Thing when two sentences is enough.
 The Thing does not need five paragraphs.
 At most it needs one.

 Am I going to stop?
 Hell no. I’m going to write the shit out of these novels and get them up to 200k if I have to and then edit entire novels out of them because I’m a masochist.